SAFETAG/SAFETAG/docs/audit_content.md

       * Service Vulnerability Assessment (audit) Identifying publicly identified vulnerabilities that can be used against services to gain greater access than should be allowed.
 This section contains a general vulnerability research section and targeted sections for commonly identified vulnerabilities.
         * Vulnerability Research
-Using public research on vulnerability and exploit databases, vendor advisories, and virtualized replica testing
+This section goes over the process of evaluating services and devices being used by an organization with a variety of online and offline resources (vulnerability and exploit databases, vendor advisories, and virtualized replica testing) to identify if known vulnerabilities exist.
+It also covers how to add these add these vulnerabilities into a report.
-        * Communication
+        * Services
-Common concerns for services used for communication.
+Common concerns for services provided by/used by the organization.
           * Mail (audit)
 Identifying common mail configuration vulnerabilities.
           * Chat/Video Conferece Service Assessment (audit/activity)
 Identifying common chat and video communication vulnerabilities.
           * Web (Audit)
 Common concerns for externally facing web services.
+      * Access
+	  Common concerns for ways of securing user access into the internal network.
         * VPN (Audit)
 VPN fingerprinting for analysis of security of VPN solutions.
         * Wifi Access Assessment